Housing in Denmark

 Other housing links

-On the following websites, individuals and agencies offer rooms and apartments for rent and sale.
-You can also place your own ad in English.
-Some of the websites will charge you a fee to access contact details.
+Various websites offer rooms and apartments for rent and sale.
+Some may charge a fee for contact details.

 How much does it cost?

-Room in a students hall of residence (kollegium)
+Room in a student hall of residence (kollegium)

 • EURO 240-460 /month